The Smurfs 2: Production

 On August 9, 2011, Sony Pictures Animation announced a sequel to be released on August 2, 2013, which was later rescheduled to July 31, 2013 (two years and two days after the release of its predecessor).
 Director Raja Gosnell and producer Jordan Kerner returned for the film.
 Katy Perry confirmed at the 2012 Kids' Choice Awards that she would be reprising her role as Smurfette.
 Sony began working on the sequel in early 2011 with writers J. David Stem, David N. Weiss, Jay Scherick and David Ronn.
 By early August 2011, the first draft of the script was completed.
 On April 26, 2012, Sony announced that the film went into production.
 Filming took place in Paris, France.
-The film also marked the last appearance of Jonathan Winters, who voiced Grandpa Smurf on the 1980s TV series and Papa Smurf in the first film.
-The was dedicated to Winters, who died before the film's release.
+The film also marked the last appearance of Jonathan Winters, who voiced Grandpa Smurf in the 1980s TV series and Papa Smurf in the first film.
+The film was dedicated to Winters, who died before its release.

 On July 11, 2013, it was announced that Sofía Vergara's role was cut from the film.
 Gosnell, the director of the film, explained: "She came to Paris and did a tiny little cameo for us, but ultimately for story clarity we had to omit that scene. ...
 It just muddied things up a bit.
 So it was a sad day for us, but she'll always be part of our Smurfy family."
 Several scenes were filmed in the new film studios Cité du Cinéma founded by Luc Besson in Saint-Denis in France.